rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 }
 ```

-TypeScript prevents my code from using `===` if it can not unify on both types, e.g. unless something like `any` is used on one sides of `===` (class inheritance can also unify the types in OO code).
+TypeScript prevents my code from using `===` if it can not unify on both types, e.g. unless something like `any` is used on one side of `===` (class inheritance can also unify the types in OO code).
-To me this huge and a big reason to avoid using `any`.
+It is another special case bundled into [_add_blank_target narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html).

 This is a big deal. `===` is typically used to compare things like `string` or `number` _id_-s and it is not that uncommon to accidentally try to compare something like an _id_ to something completely different.
 I have seen analogous errors in many programming languages including even _Scala_.

 ## `null` / `undefined` safety

-In my very first example passing `undefined` to `getName(p: NullablePerson)` will cause an error.
+In my very first example an `undefined` runtime value of `p` will cause `getName(p: NullablePerson)` to error.
 Did you notice?
+Passing `undefined` explicitly in the code will not type check, but there is the infamous `any` type.

 `getName(p: NullablePerson)` is `null`-safe, it is not `undefined`-safe.

-My coding preference would be to rewrite the my first example like this:
+My coding preference would be to rewrite my first example like this:

 ```JavaScript
 //Reusable utility type